 There’s something special about Halloween season.
 Kids will love this spooky witches brew Halloween activity.
 They won’t even realize they’re doing a science experiment at the same time.

-Use this fun and easy activity as a STEM project for at home learning.
+Use this fun and easy activity as a STEM project for classroom or at home learning.
 Have it as an activity at a party.
 Or just use it for an afternoon of witch themed fun with your kids!

 This post contains affiliate links.
 If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.